xeroxzen/100DaysOfCode/README.md

 Let's also do some JQuery

 ### Day 10
-I like fancy stuff so I spent a lot of my time configuring the zsh terminal, it works really good
+I like fancy stuff so I spent a lot of my time configuring the zsh terminal, it works really good.
+Today I didn't run much code, I wasn't feeling too well and the motivation was just not there at all.
+I will have to work on that tomorrow.